-Register your interest in postgraduate study at Trinity College Dublin, the University of Dublin.
+Register your interest in studying at Ireland’s leading university, Trinity College Dublin, the University of Dublin.

-“Having majored in computers and statistics, the field of data science always interested me a lot.
-First, I heard about the M.Sc.
-Computer Science programme at Trinity while attending an Irish university fair in India.
-The one thing that struck me about the course at Trinity, and which separated it from all other universities, was the vibrant modules within the programme.
-The courses were carefully structured to give students an overall knowledge about their specialisation.
-On reading further about the brilliant and learned faculty in the university online, I decided to pursue a Master's programme there.”
+Having majored in computers and statistics, data science has always interested me.
+I heard about Trinity’s Computer Science programme while attending an Irish university fair in India.
+What struck me about the course, and which separated it from other universities, was the modules.
+On reading about the brilliant faculty in the university, I decided to pursue a Master's programme.